 RV Maintenance and RV Insurance

-Typically, you won’t need to spend money on RV maintenance every month, but it’s good to set aside about $100 or so just in case you encounter a problem.
+Typically, you won’t need to spend money on RV maintenance every month.
+It’s still a good idea to set aside about $100 or so just in case you encounter a problem.
 Your RV Insurance will vary around $200 a month.
 Also, make sure you have Specialty RV Insurance before hitting the road.
 You can call an RV Insurance Specialist at (866) 501-7335 to find out if you have the best coverage for your RV.

 Monthly Cost Breakdown